mkoroth/javascript-tutorial/README.md

-# Github steps to push code to github
+# Github steps to push code to github (this is a test)

 1. Initialize your code (repository)
 Run: `git init` in the root directory of your code